How Could Negative Interest Rates Affect Investors?

 We are still in the dark as to whether negative rates will be implemented, however, it is looking more likely.
 As we have highlighted in this article, the introduction of negative interest rates in the UK could present several trading and investment opportunities for you.

-With Admiral Markets, you can trade stocks of the world's largest companies!
+With Admirals, you can trade stocks of the world's largest companies!
 An Invest.MT5 account allows you to buy shares and ETFs from 16 of the world's largest stock exchanges!
 Other benefits include:

 - Receive free real-time market data at no extra cost.

 - Use the world-renowned MetaTrader 5 multi-asset class trading platform.

 - Collect dividend payouts from your stocks

 - Open an account with just €1 minimum deposit and invest from just $0.01 per share with minimum transaction fees of just $1 on US stocks.

 Get started today by clicking the banner below!

 Other articles you may find interesting: